felix-lang/felix/doc/refman/overloading.rst

 --------------------------------

-Type class virtual functions are instantiated purely with unification, the tricks, constraints, and mult-level scoping considerations do not apply here: it is a purely a matter of specialisation.
+Type class virtual functions are instantiated purely with unification, the tricks, constraints, and multi-level scoping considerations do not apply here: it is a purely a matter of specialisation.

 Subtyping